Neuro-Inclusive Chambers: Building Understanding & Confidence Event

 Nat will then host a fireside chat bringing together perspectives from across chambers, drawing on the lived experience of chambers professionals, pupils and barristers Alice de Coverley and Sophie Stevens.
 Drawing on their different roles and lived experience, the panel will explore what neuro-inclusion looks like in practice, the challenges and opportunities they see within chambers, and the practical, achievable steps that can make a real difference day-to-day.

-The evening will also include a preview of ABC LLP’s new Neuro-Inclusive Chambers training module, authored by Nat Hawley, alongside real-world examples of good practice from across the legal sector.
+The evening will also include a preview of ABC Partnership’s new Neuro-Inclusive Chambers training module, authored by Nat Hawley, alongside real-world examples of good practice from across the legal sector.

 RSVP